Compassionate-Carnivores.Cow

 As more consumers switch from red meat to poultry, the chicken & turkey industries are expanding at a tremendous rate in both the U.S. market & around the world.

 Each year ten billion chickens & half a billion turkeys are hatched in the U.S. In factory-like warehouses each chicken is given less than half a square foot of space, while turkeys are each given less than three square feet.
 Please take a minute to watch this video; - It's easy to watch & gives a good, brief overview of the issue.
-Battery-Cage Eggs

 Soon after hatching, both chickens & turkeys have the ends of their beaks cut off & the ends of their toes are clipped off.
 These painful mutilations are performed to avoid the injuries that would occur from fighting caused from stress that the birds will experience every day.
 Broiler chickens are altered genetically to grow twice as fast & twice as large as they would normally.
 Hundreds of millions of chickens are slaughtered at 6 weeks of age.
 They often experience crippling leg disorders, & heart failure due to under developed heart & lungs, resulting from their accelerated growth.
-They live their short lives confined in unsanitary factory farms, often among birds dying of infectious diseases.
+They live their short lives confined in unsanitary factory farms, often among birds dieing of infectious diseases.

 Turkeys are also genetically manipulated to have extremely large breasts to meet consumer demand for breast meat.
 Factory-farmed turkeys are prone to heart disease & leg injuries resulting from their extremely overweight bodies.